charkster/stm32f411-gpio_high_and_low_durations/README.md

 There are 2 parameters to trim to the system clock, CLK_FREQ and NUM_CLK_PERIODS.
 For greater accuracy, select appropriate values.
 First calibrate with slow duration pulses, the CLK_FREQ will be adjusted.
 Next very fast durations (300ns and less) can be used to select NUM_CLK_PERIODS.

-Maybe in the future I will output the system clock or a divided version which can be used to calibrate the board with an oscilloscope.
+Added "en_pll_div5_on_pa8" function to output the PLL (system) clock div5 on PA8.
+This can be used to measure the exact CLK_FREQ.